OMODA 5 Review & Prices

 In town

-The Omoda 5 is a bit annoying to drive in town for a few reasons - but there are some positive points.
-Every model comes with a reversing camera, and top-spec Noble cars get a 360-degree surround-view monitor which even activates at junctions to help you avoid clipping kerbs.
-Noble models also get air purification in the climate control to help take those inner-city nasties out - a nice touch usually reserved for upmarket cars.
+The Omoda 5 is a bit annoying to drive in town for a few reasons - but there are some positive points - especially in the hybrid version.
+Every model comes with a reversing camera, and top-spec Noble cars get a 540-degree surround-view monitor which even activates at junctions to help you avoid clipping kerbs.

-However, the gearbox can be a pain.
+As a hybrid trim it’s easy to potter around town at low speed, with a smooth electric motor and peppy acceleration.
+In petrol guise, however, the gearbox can be a pain.
 At junctions it can be hesitant, refusing to pull away without first girding its loins - and then it has the tendency to do so with rather more gusto than needed.
 All of this makes for jerky progress.
-It’s all too easy to accidentally select Manual mode on the gear lever, leaving you stuck in first gear until you realise and rectify this.

 On the motorway

-Wind, road and engine noise are well contained and the suspension is a bit less irritating on smoother roads - though if you hit a bump or a crest the car does still bob about for a while after.
+The suspension is a bit less irritating on smoother roads at higher speeds, though if you hit a bump or a crest the car does still bob about for a while, which can be disconcerting.

 The Omoda has a full suite of assisted driving features, with adaptive cruise control standard on both models.
 These work fine, though even the closest following distance is rather hesitant.
 The lane-keeping aids are fairly unobtrusive though the obligatory driver attention monitor and speed limit assist are very irritating - and require quite a bit of searching through menus to turn off.